aalmada/aalmada.github.io/_posts/2018-05-05-Enumeration-in-dotnet.md

 It uses the `Count()` extension method to check if the enumerable is empty and exits early.
 Unfortunately this does way more computation than most expect…

-From the highlighted points on the enumeration interfaces, we already know that these can only enumerate sequentially and ha
+From the highlighted points on the enumeration interfaces, we already know that these can only enumerate sequentially and have no more information on the collection. `Count()` implementation looks something like this:

 ```csharp
 public static int MyCount<T>(this IEnumerable<T> enumerable)